StefanDeWolfe/Cypress.ioExample/README.md

 - Validated tests run as expected.

 # Video 7: Filters + Data Driven Tests.
-- Created a footer spec file, added context for singular todo when only 1 todo remains
+- Created a footer spec file, added context for singular todo when only 1 todo remains.
-- Removed hard coded value and implemented check for 1 todo or many
+- Removed hard coded value and implemented check for 1 todo or many.
-- Verified test worked as expected
+- Verified test worked as expected.
-- Added second context and test for multiple todos, verified it works as expected
+- Added second context and test for multiple todos, verified it works as expected.
-- Created test for filtered Active Todos
+- Created test for filtered Active Todos.
-- Added utility method for filtering todos and
+- Added utility method for filtering todos and .
-- Implemented router inside render method for footer filtering
+- Implemented router inside render method for footer filtering .
-- Implemented multiple tests with data for data driven tests for footer filtering
+- Implemented multiple tests with data for data driven tests for footer filtering.
+- Validated tests run as expected.

+# Video 8 & 9: Full end to end tests.
+- Created a smoke test spec file.
+- Added todos to db.json so we can use it as a local database.
+- Created test that removes any data, then adds new todo.
+- Added delay into code to simulate non-local communication.
+- Aliased the POST api, and added a wait for POST to complete in test.
+- Added data to allow for data driven testing.
+- Added test that deletes all todos using an alias, get-each($el)-wrap and wait for del to finish.
+- Added Toggling todos that marks all todos as complete, then incomplete using creatd method to not repeat code.
+- All tests pass.
+- Added ability to run headless by adding "cypress:all": "cypress run" to package.json.